On elliptic problems with mixed operators and Dirichlet-Neumann boundary conditions: Introduction

 where $\Omega {\subset} \mathbb{R}^N$ {is} a smooth bounded domain, $0<s<1$, $\lambda >0$ is a real parameter, {$N>2s$} and

 we state that the case $ 0 < q < 1<p<\frac{N+2s}{N-2s} $ has been studied in \cite{MR4151104} whereas the critical exponent case $p=\frac{N+2s}{N-2s} $ has been recently investigated in \cite{MR4535301}.
 Here $\sum_{D}$, $\sum_{\mathcal{N}}$ are smooth (N-1)-dimensional submanifolds of $\partial \Omega$ such that $\sum_{D} \cap \sum_{\mathcal{N}}= \emptyset $.
-Boumediene et al. in \cite{MR3809115} proved the existence of monotonic minimal solutions for \eqref{C} and multiple solutions in the subcritical case in the presence of Dirichlet and nonlocal Neumann boundary conditions.
-We actually prove similar results as in \cite{MR3809115} pertaining to problem \eqref{1} in the same spirit.
-The structure of our article is as follows: Section 2 provides an introduction to the functional framework required to address the problem \eqref{1}.
-It presents the specific notion of the solution that will be employed and introduces relevant auxiliary results.
-Section 3 focuses on establishing existence and regularity results corresponding to an auxiliary problem which is needed to establish our main theorems.
-In section 4, we focus on the existence of minimal and extremal solutions for problem \eqref{1} and demonstrate the existence of a second solution by employing Alama's argument.
-This section highlights the specific approach and methodology used to obtain our main results.
-Due to the nature of the problem \eqref{1}, it can be approached through a method of variation.
-Precisely, the desired solution can be regarded as critical points of the $C^1$ functional $J_\lambda: \mathcal{X}^s(D)\to \mathbb R$ defined by
+Bisci et al. in \cite{Molica} have studied subcritical nonlocal problems with mixed boundary conditions.
+Here, the authors studied the existence of multiple solutions by using variational and topological arguments based on linking and $\nabla$-theorems.
+Abdellaoui et al. in \cite{MR3809115} proved the existence of monotonic minimal solutions for \eqref{C} and multiple solutions in the subcritical case.
+We prove similar results as in \cite{MR3809115} pertaining to problem \eqref{1}, in the same spirit.
+Due to the nature of the problem \eqref{1}, it can be approached using the variational methods.
+Precisely, the desired solution can be regarded as critical points of the $C^1$ functional $J_\lambda: {\mathcal{X}^{1,2}}(D)\to \mathbb R$ defined by